-A system that runs the Oracle VM Server for SPARC software is able to configure resources, such as virtual CPUs, virtual I/O devices, cryptographic units, and memory.
+A system that runs the Oracle VM Server for SPARC software is able to configure resources, such as virtual CPUs, virtual I/O devices, and memory.
 Some resources can be configured dynamically on a running domain, while others must be configured on a stopped domain.
 If a resource cannot be dynamically configured on the control domain, you must first initiate a delayed reconfiguration.
 The delayed reconfiguration postpones the configuration activities until after the control domain has been rebooted.

 Dynamic reconfiguration (DR) enables resources to be added or removed while the operating system (OS) is running.
 The capability to perform DR of a particular resource type is dependent on having support in the OS running in the logical domain.

 Dynamic reconfiguration is supported for the following resources: